human-nature-lab/COVIDPoliticalEvents.jl/README.md

 estimate!(model, dat);
 ```

-5. Refine the model to the `refinementnum` (5) best matches, and estimate:
+5. Refine the model to the `refinementnum` (e.g., 5) best matches, and estimate:

 ```{julia}
 refinedmodel = refine(